Tutorials

 Kåre Fiedler Christiansen

 Experience shows, that after evaluating and identifying your needs for web harvesting, getting software up and running on your institution is a major task requiring planning, knowledge and skill.
-This tutorial aimed at presenting an overview of what is needed for an institution to implement and maintain the NetarchiveSuite software in a setup relevant to the institution.
-It covered needed hardware and software setup and investments, needed training for system maintainers and web curators, and how to maintain the system once it is running.
+This tutorial will aim at presenting an overview of what is needed for an institution to implement and maintain the NetarchiveSuite software in a setup relevant to the institution.
+It will cover needed hardware and software setup and investments, needed training for system maintainers and web curators, and how to maintain the system once it is running.

 Full day tutorials